azgs-geomapmaker/geomapmaker/README.md

 2. The current Ages is just an open textbox and tends to have inconsistent formatting.
 This causes a huge number of headaches.
 Instead, we want to enforce a consistent structure of "Older Interval - Younger Interval" always.
 This should probably be handled at the form level, where we will prompt them with two separate boxes `older interval` and `younger interval` and the form will past them together into OI - YI format within the data table.

 #### Foreign Keys versus a Check Constraint

 #### Symbology and Styles
+The old toolbar and ArcMap system was dependent on [Cartographic Representations](https://desktop.arcgis.com/en/arcmap/latest/map/working-with-layers/introduction-to-the-cartographic-representations-tutorial.htm) for handling styling information.

+CartoReps are no longer supported in ArcPro, which means we need a different way to handle styling information.
+The most promising route will be for us to have a .stlyex file (see [stylex files](#stylex-files) in the appendix for a description of how these work).
+This would probably be the most ESRI way to do things, and I like it for that reason.
+The Alaska Geological Survey has made a .style file of the FGDC symbology (can be found [here](https://ngmdb.usgs.gov/Info/standards/GeMS/docs/AKDGGS-style_10-2013.zip) which can be converted into a .stylex in ArcPro.

+One downside of this, however, is that the .stylex has to be loaded separately from the database.
+Perhaps we can think of a way to embed the .stylex as part of the toolbar or the database.
+Otherwise this will potentially be a nightmare for data transfer and updating.

 #### Support for non-core tables

+## Appendix Information
+#### Stylex Files
+“Styles” are databases that hold symbols, symbol primitives (like colors), and layout elements like north arrows and scale bars. (from the Esri Cartography MOOC)

+A .stylx file is a SQLite database containing symbols etc., described in JSON (JavaScript Object Notation).
+Stylx is an open spec documented in the open Cartographic Information Model (CIM) specification (https://github.com/Esri/cim-spec).
+You can view a .stylex by just changing its extension to sqlite.
+Theoretically we might be able to do some sort of PostgreSQL implementation.

+Examples of point symbols defined in JSON: https://github.com/cmrRose/cim-spec/blob/master/docs/v2/Example-Symbols.md

+Overview of the symbols in a style: https://github.com/Esri/cim-spec/blob/master/docs/v2/Overview-Symbols.md

+Full set of notes from [Caroline Rose](https://docs.google.com/document/d/1m3EpqVClDAa6Lyd14uZ_FX20gTbT730n3fDfQLBbhw4/edit#heading=h.4q5u3xtlwbbg) in a google doc.
+Includes an outline of how to make our own styles.

+#### Existing GeMS tools
 https://github.com/usgs/gems-tools-pro